jasongilman/proto-repl/README.md

 #### Sending a Block

 A block of Clojure code is code that's delimited by parentheses `()`, curly braces `{}` (defines a map literal in Clojure), or square brackets `[]` (defines a vector literal in Clojure).
-The key binding `ctrl-, b` (Press ctrl and comma together, release, then press b) can be used to send a block from the current text editor.
+The key binding `ctrl-alt-, b` (Press ctrl and comma together, release, then press b) can be used to send a block from the current text editor.
 The block that is sent depends on the position of the cursor.
 The cursor may be located nested inside several blocks, directly after a block, or before a block.
 The logic for block finding searches for blocks in the following order.

 1. A block directly after the cursor.
 2. A block directly before the cursor.